bxlab/cmdb-quantbio/assignments/bootcamp/day1homework/day1homework.md

 For each patient, calculate the average number of flare-ups per day.
 Print the average values for the first 10 patients.

+These are the row averages - for example, patient 1 has 5.45 flare-ups per day on average; patient 2 has 5.425 flare-ups per day on average.

 ### Exercise 3: Finding Maximum and Minimum Values

-Print the highest average and lowest number of flare-ups per day.
+Using the average flare-ups per day calculated in part 2, print the highest average and lowest number of flare-ups per day.

 ### Exercise 4: Differences Between Patients

 For each day, print the difference in number of flare-ups between patients 1 and 5.

+## Optional Exercise 2:

+For each day, find the average number of flare-ups across all patients (i.e. the column averages).
+What is the highest average number of flare-ups per day?

 ### Grading: